RebeccaA79/Pewlett-Hackard-Analysis/README.md

 ## Results

-Based on the data analysis performed, the following :

    [Link to retirees by title csv file] (Data/retiring_titles.csv)

    [Link to employees eligible for the mentorship program csv file] (Data/mentorship_eligibilty.csv)

+Based on the data analysis performed, the following highlights are noted:

 1. There are 72,458 employees eligible for retirement.
 The breakdown by title is as follows: